leaningtech/labs/src/content/docs/cheerpj3/10-getting-started/00-Java-app.md

 );
 ```

+> [!help] Don't forget to use the /app/ prefix
+> It is common for first-time users to forget to add the prefix “/app/” when passing the application location to cheerpJRunJar() or cheerpjRunMain().

 ## 3. Host your page

 You can now serve this web page on a simple HTTP server, such as the http-server utility.